Skip to Content

 So this doesn’t make a whole lot of sense now does it, seeing as we put the alcoholic green milk on our must-try Galaxy’s Edge drinks list, but trust me, if you try the green milk without the tequila, you will regret the choice big time.

-The regular green milk from the Milk Stand is drinkable, but I don’t know why you’d want to do it with so many more better options.
+The regular green milk from the Milk Stand is drinkable, but I don’t know why you’d want to do it with so many better options.
 Somehow the tequila in the alcoholic version pulls everything together, but without it, this drink is a mess.
 Move along here.

 Galaxy’s Edge is still in its infancy as a theme park land and in the coming months and years, more restaurants and food and drink items will be coming.
 I don’t know about you but I can’t wait to see what other delicious treats are coming to Star Wars Galaxy’s Edge in the near future!

-Star Wars Galaxy’s Edge is open in both Disneyland and in Disney’s Hollywood Studios in Walt Disney World.
+Star Wars Galaxy’s Edge is open in both Disneyland and Disney’s Hollywood Studios in Walt Disney World.

 For more info read about the dining in Star Wars Land and more, read our Star Wars: Galaxy’s Edge Complete Planning Guide for a detailed look at the attractions, dining, planning, and touring strategies.